dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 −x Same length, opposite signs

-Let’s look at one more example.
+Let's look at one more example.
 Suppose you want to prove that the product of two odd functions is always an even function.
 How would you go about doing this?
-Well, it helps to have names for things, so let’s say we have two odd functions f and g.
-We need to look at the product of these functions, so let’s call the product h.
+Well, it helps to have names for things, so let's say we have two odd functions f and g.
+We need to look at the product of these functions, so let's call the product h.
 That is, we deﬁne h(x) = f(x)g(x).
 So, our task is to show that h is even.
-We’ll do this by showing that h(−x) = h(x), as usual.
+We'll do this by showing that h(−x) = h(x), as usual.
 It will be helpful to note that f(−x) = −f(x) and g(−x) = −g(x), since f and g are odd.
-Let’s start with h(−x).
+Let's start with h(−x).
 Since h is the product of f and g, we have h(−x) = f(−x)g(−x).
 Now we use the oddness of f and g to express this last term as (−f(x)) (−g(x)).
 The minus signs now come out front and cancel out, so this is the same thing as f(x)g(x) which of course equals h(x).
 We could (and should) express all this text mathematically like this:

 h(−x) = f(−x)g(−x) = (−f(x)) (−g(x)) = f(x)g(x) = h(x).